Skip to content

 Infrastructure

-Servers run only stable operating systems with software that receives automatic security updates.
-Services are kept to a minimum to reduce the attack surface.
+All production servers, and client endpoints used for development and administration, run stable operating systems that receive security support.
+Security updates are automatically applied daily.
+Software and services are kept to a minimum to reduce the attack surface.

-Servers are configured using configuration management to ensure the uniformity of security-sensitive configuration.
-Our configuration management repository is encrypted and signed to protect sensitive credentials and prevent unauthorized configuration changes.
+All systems are configured using configuration management to ensure the uniformity of security-sensitive configuration.
+Our configuration management repository is encrypted and signed to protect sensitive configuration and prevent unauthorized configuration changes.

-All communication between internal systems, such as database traffic, travels over a VPN, TLS, or SSH.
-All systems used for development and administration use full disk encryption to protect keys and credentials.
+All systems use full disk encryption, and all communication between internal systems, such as database traffic, travels over a VPN, TLS, or SSH.

 SSLMate investigates all reported security issues and credits security researchers who report vulnerabilities to us.
 If you believe you've found a security vulnerability in any aspect of SSLMate's software or services, please send an email to security@sslmate.com (optionally using our PGP key), with as much information as possible about the potential flaw.
 You will receive a response as soon as possible, usually within 24 hours.